 Can You Detox Your Lungs?

-To give a brief answer: Yes, of course you can!
+To give a brief answer: According to the American Lung Association, yes, of course you can.
 But you have to be careful about the information that you choose to go by when referring to this topic.

 A quick Google search reveals that there are so many so-called lung cleanse products available for sale today.
 As you can see, there is no shortage of vitamins, pills, teas, and oils on the market these days.
 Manufacturers of these products promise fast and effective results.

 However, the big problem is that sometimes these types of detox products can pose a serious risk to your health.
 Not to mention, there is no guarantee that these products work at all.
 It’s also worth noting that the vast majority of these lung detox products are not FDA approved.

 With that said, we have compiled a list of lung cleanse tea brands that are safe for consumption, so check it out if you’re interested.

 You should aim to use natural remedies for cleansing and detoxing your lungs.